hmisonne/UdacityWebDev/02_trivia_api/starter/README.md

 }
 ```

-#### GET /questions per category
+#### POST /quizzes per category
 - General:
     - Generates randomly a question that belongs to a specific category.
+    - Request Arguments: previous_questions and quiz_category (both are optionals)
     - Returns a question and a success value.